github-notion/github-notion/README.md

 - `DOMAIN`: Domain of your server.
 This will be used to update autolinks and webhooks on Github.
 - `GITHUB_USERNAME` (Optional): The github account that will be used to access all API calls.
 - `GITHUB_PERSONAL_ACCESS_TOKEN` (Optional): You can create a `Personal Access Token` under github personal account's settings page.
 You are encouraged to create a dummy account dedicated to your organization.
-Even github recommends this approach and calls it `machine user`
+Github recommends this approach and calls it `machine user`
 - `GITHUB_ORGANIZATION` (Optional): The github organization to use this dashboard with.
 - `MANAGE_STATUS` (Optional, default to `false`): Whether the integration should update ticket statuses.
 Allowed values are: `true` | `false`
 - `MANAGE_AUTOLINKS`(Optional, default to `true`): Whether the integration should update autolinks of each repo.
 Allowed values are: `true` | `false`